-How to pick a Breeders Cup winner
+How to pick a Breeders Cup winner for the 2023 renewal

 Horse racing is probably one of the most attended sporting events since its creation.
 While it's considered a unique sport because of its participants, the festivity it brings and its respect for the horses, makes this an extraordinary sport.